CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 Thus, the most frequent bitstrings in the histogram correspond to the optimal solutions of the problem.
 There is clearly a degeneracy of solutions which appear equally frequent in the histogram above.
-Such solutions are shown in the figures below:
+Such solutions are shown in the figures below (the solution superimposed on a map of Gotham, NY):

 ![Solution Gotham](../Week2_Rydberg_Atoms/img/t3_plot.png)